sreeni1346/M1_APPLICATION_MEMEGENERATOR/1_REQUIREMENT/readme.md

 4.user gets to book ticket and print ticket.

+**Research**

+**Objective**

+This project focuses  keeping up visit bundles for the vacationers.Through which the user can get detailed idea of their bookings and stuff.
+User  can utilize the highlights of the framework which incorporates booking bundle, seeing ticket, dropping a ticket, seeing the travel industry handout.
+It likewise contains a sign-up include.

+**Benefits**

+A user  can opt for this services any where and any time without any problems.
+User can utilize the highlights of the framework which incorporates booking bundle, seeing ticket, dropping a ticket, seeing the travel industry handout.
+It likewise contains a sign-up include.
+**Cost and Features**

+- The cost for implementing the Tourism Management System is moderate ,depending on the platform and other Technical functions like appearence and other stuff .
+The extension of to various state of the art domains like machine learning, image processing, cryptography, path finder algorithms etc will have a research and development being done.
+And for the required calculations related to matrices, this program comes in handy.

 SWOT Analysis:
 ## Strenghts:
 1.With Tourism management user can make their own personalised account.